-When people think of DC they are sure to think about the Lincoln Memorial Reflecting Pool on the National Mall.
+When people think of Washington DC they are sure to think about the Lincoln Memorial Reflecting Pool on the National Mall.

 From Martin Luther King’s Iconic “I Have a Dream” speech to Forrest Gump reuniting with Jenny in the water the Reflecting Pool has seen many historical & cultural events.
 The Reflecting Pool is about 2,029 feet long and runs between the Lincoln Memorial and Washington Monument.

 There is nothing like viewing a great sunrise or sunset at the Reflecting Pool.
 Its large reflective pool of water creates the perfect framing for many of DC’s monuments.

 I have traveled to the Reflecting Pool countless times, here are some of my favorite photos from the Reflecting Pool.